WildCoLab/WildCo_Wildtrax_Tools/README.md

 # Data massaging
-These scripts clean Wildtrax output, then summarise the data into independent detections.
+These scripts clean Wildtrax output, then summarise the data into deployment histories and independent detections.